RouNNdeL/anti-rootkit-lkm/README.md

 This is a simple anti-rootkit Linux Kernel Module written for a _Operating Systems Securiy_ course.
-It contains 7 (TODO: 8) different kernel integrity checks.
+It contains 7 different kernel integrity checks.
 It is only compatible with the `x86_64` architecture, but some non architecture specific checks can be used on a different architecture.

 <details open="open">